idaholab/moose/framework/doc/content/getting_started/installation/cluster.md

 ## Create and chown $PACKGES_DIR

 History teaches us, that implicitly trusting scripts we download off the internet with root access, is a very bad idea.
 So let us create and chown the $PACKAGES_DIR directory before we install anything.
-That way, the things we do install can be done so with out invoking `sudo`:
+That way, the things we do install can be done so without invoking `sudo`:

 ```bash
 sudo mkdir $PACKAGES_DIR